 There’s multiple things that are essential tools when you’re doing canning, so we’ll go over a few of them.

 Canning jars: You need appropriate canning jars, as it’s not safe to reuse commercial jars that things like pasta sauce come in.
 Canning jars come with metal rings and flat lid pieces with a rubberized sealing strip on their underside.
 You can wash the jars and reuse the rings.
-You will need to replace the flat lids every time you empty a jar, as they will never seal completely afterwards.
+You will need to replace the flat lids every time you empty a jar, as they will never safely seal afterward.

-Recommendation: Ball Wide Mouth Quart Jars
+Available on Amazon: Ball Wide Mouth Pint Jars

 Backup lids and rings: When you need them, you really need them right then, and having them on hand saves you an inconvenient trip to hunt them down.